Iceland Circumnavigation

 Includes

-- Beer, wine, cocktails, liquors and spirits aboard (except premium brands)
+• Beer, wine, cocktails and spirits (except premium brands)

-- 24-hour access to snacks, premium coffees and teas, non-alcoholic beverages, and filtered water
+• 24-hour access to snacks, coffees, teas and non-alcoholic beverages

 Excludes

-- Items of a personal nature: laundry, spa treatments, etc
+• Items of a personal nature: laundry (for non-suite guests), spa treatments, etc